 Some lights will allow you to use them continuously while they’re plugged into a powerbank, although you may not always be able to run with a powerbank in your pocket.

-Take the light out for a test run before running a race like the Ragnar Northwest Passage.
-You’d need to make sure that you can see at least 131 feet in front of you and that even on its lowest setting it’s bright enough for you to run safely without it draining the battery.
+Take the light out for a test run before running an overnight race.
+You’d need to make sure that you can see at least 100 feet in front of you and that even on its lowest setting it’s bright enough for you to run safely without draining the battery.

 You’d also need to take into consideration the type of battery you’re using.
-If you’re using a light that has replaceable batteries, they could drain quicker than the built-in rechargeable battery.
+If you’re using a light that has replaceable batteries, they could drain more quickly than the built-in rechargeable battery.